mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 1. Any time a dependency of this repo releases an update, RenovateBot will automatically update the code in this repo to use the new version and open up a PR with the changes.

-1. To get the list of available versions, we are using an **experimental** Gruntwork Registry endpoint.
-This endpoint is NOT ready for production use with all customers and could break at any time.
+1. To get the list of available versions, we are using an **experimental** Gruntwork Registry endpoint:

+    1. This endpoint is NOT ready for production use with all customers and could break at any time.
 If RenovateBot works well for us with this repo, we'll work to productionize this endpoint and roll out RenovateBot to all customers.

+    1. We are using a few weird hacks / workaronds.
+For example, all the `regex` managers in `renovate.json` set the `datasourceTemplate` to `terraform-module`, even for non Terraform code.
+This is largely because we haven't figured out the right data source to use for all dependency types with our experimental endpoint, and pretending everything is a Terraform module works OK for now.
+Also, there are some TODOs in the code for dependencies we don't know how to update automatically, such as the Jenkins or Terraform version that gets installed (what endpoint do we get that info from?).

-In the meantime, if you have questions or issues, contact [Jim](mailto:jim@gruntwork.io).
+    1. In the meantime, if you have questions or issues related to RenovateBot, contact [Jim](mailto:jim@gruntwork.io).

 1. RenovateBot is *extremely* configurable and customizable.
 The configuration is in [`renovate.json`](renovate.json).
    See the [RenovateBot documentation](https://docs.renovatebot.com/) for instructions.